Fertility – Diagnosis, Symptoms, and Treatment

-A large study found that between the years 2006-2010, about 6% of American women age 15-44 had infertility.
+A large study found that between the years 2006-2010, about 6% of American women between the age of 15-44 experienced infertility.
 Other estimates suggest that the prevalence of infertility is approximately 12%-18%.
 A study in developed countries demonstrated that female infertility occurs in 37% of cases, male infertility occurs in 8% of cases, and infertility in both occurs in 3% of cases.
 An estimated 5% of infertility cases go unexplained.

 Signs and Symptoms

 Males with hypogonadism may have low energy, decreased libido, ejaculatory problems, and erectile dysfunction.
 They can also have signs of testicular atrophy or loss of pubic hair on physical examination.
-There may be presence of scrotal varicoceles, often describing as having a “bag of worms” feeling on palpation of the scrotum.
+Patients with scrotal varices often describe as having a “bag of worms” feeling on palpation of the scrotum.

-Women may have irregular menses, pelvic pain, excessive vaginal bleeding during menses (menorrhagia), and pain with sexual intercourse (dyspareunia) – these are the cardinal features of endometriosis.
+Women with endometriosis may have irregular menses, pelvic pain, excessive vaginal bleeding during menses (menorrhagia), and pain with sexual intercourse (dyspareunia).

 Rarely, male or female infertility is caused by a prolactinoma, a type of pituitary tumor.
 This can result in reduced LH and FSH levels, leading to decreased testosterone production by the testes in men, and reduced estrogen production by the ovaries in women.
-The mass effect of the tumor in the brain may cause headache, nausea, and loss of peripheral vision.
+The pressure from the tumor on the brain may cause headache, nausea, and loss of peripheral vision.
 Additionally, men can develop gynecomastia (breast enlargement).

 Your doctor will commonly order blood tests including a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function studies (TSH, free T4).
-They will also usually obtain testosterone levels and a semen analysis in men.
+They will also usually obtain testosterone levels and semen analysis in men.
 Women usually undergo an assessment of the uterus and fallopian tubes with hysterosalpingography, hysteroscopy, or ultrasound.
-Less commonly, women undergo diagnostic laparoscopy.
+Less commonly, women undergo a minimally invasive surgery known as diagnostic laparoscopy.

 Fertility Medications and Treatment